Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning: Limitations

 \section{Limitations}

 While our datasets are collected from simulation of commercially available robotic manipulators, it is well known that most learning algorithms suffer from a simulation-to-real (sim2real) performance gap.
 In consequence, work that seeks to apply learned policies or modules directly to physical robots would need to develop mechanisms to bridge this gap.
 Notably, compositionality might enable one such technique: training a new module for the physical robot in combination with pre-trained modules for the remaining task components.
 In addition, our focus is on releasing large-scale data sets to enable pre-training of powerful, generalizable offline RL models.
-As such, the computing requirements for running experiments on the full data sets would be prohibitive for organizations without access to powerful computers.
+As such, the computing requirements for running experiments on the full data sets would be prohibitive for organizations without access to powerful computers (see Appendix~\ref{sec:comp_req} for details of the computational setup used in our experiments).
 That being said, several of the proposed experimental settings require substantially less computation, making them more accessible for such organizations.
 Beside these limitations, our datasets inherit some of the limitations of the original CompoSuite benchmark.
 Namely, our datasets use symbolic (and not image) observations, the observation space reveals the compositional structure of the tasks explicitly, and the tasks contain a fixed number of four compositional axes~\citep{mendez2022composuite}.